vsaharan07/Food-Web/README.md

 •	Performing back end development using JavaScript, PHP, MySQL and API’s.

 # User Story
 If you are hungry and want to spend your money on something worthy, then you must check our app, which provides the ratings and feedback of a dish at any restaurant near you.
 This app will help you satisfy your appetite with food that is worth your time and money.
+Just go to our site, search what you want to eat in the search bar and get our list of suggestions to satisfy your cravings.
 Feel free to contribute and share your experience.

 [![Gitter](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/FoodEnthusiasts/FoodEnthusiastsChatForum?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)